beee33/weatherCLI/README.md

 #### This script allows you to:

-- Compile it into one single program with pyinstaller using the latest release version or directly from the git and installing the compiled version.
+- Compile it into one single program with pyinstaller using the latest release version or directly from github and installing the compiled version.

 - Use the pre-bundeled program compiled on the latest release and installing it.